Seochon: Boundaries

-Seochon is located west of the Gyeongbokgung Palace, at the base of Mt.
-Inwangsan.
-The Seoul City Wall and the Sajik and Jahamun subway tunnels are the boundaries of the neighborhood.
+Seochon is located west of the palace Gyeongbokgung, at the base of Inwangsan.
+The Fortress Wall of Seoul Wall and the Sajik and Jahamun subway tunnels are the boundaries of the neighborhood.
 The neighborhood is composed of fifteen smaller neighborhoods called "dong."
 Seochon is located at 36° 39' 25.794 N 127° 24' 4.3848 E with an average elevation of 33.141 m / 108.732 feet.

 Culture and traditions

 Korean literature is filled with references to Seochon neighborhoods.
 While few original landmarks remain intact, the neighborhood contains many historical signs and is the birthplace of King Sejong.
 Traditionally, the area is of great significance to shamanists and geomancy, partially due to its proximity to the Inwangsan mountain.
 The neighborhood also contains the Seoul Sajikdan and Jongmyo shrines, along with the Gyeongbok palace.
 Protected historical landmarks in the neighborhood also include a cluster of over 600 hanok, the Yi Sang and Yi Sangbeom Houses, and the Pak No-soo House in Ogin-dong, which was recently restored and opened as the Pak No-soo Art Museum.